Dwell (magazine): Dwell Home Design Invitational

 In May 2003, the architects submitted their proposals.
 Then, Wieler and Tung came to Dwell's office in San Francisco to meet with Arieff and a panel of advisors to select the winning design.
 Judging was based on aesthetics, adherence to the budget of $200,000, construction viability, and potential for mass production.
 Soon after at the International Contemporary Furniture Fair (ICFF) in New York City, Dwell announced that Resolution: 4 Architecture (RES4) won the competition.

 Resolution: 4 Architecture's proposal, entitled "Modern Modular," used prefabricated modules that were affordably built in a factory, shipped to the site, and craned onto a concrete foundation, which housed the mechanical systems.
 RES4's concept was that prefabricated modules could be configured in countless ways for unlimited design possibilities, though their proposal also included a home designed specifically to the clients, Wieler and Tung, and to the site.

 Architecturally, the 2,260-square-foot Dwell Home, composed of seven modules, reads as two intersecting bars, with the open-plan communal areas in the lower level bar and the private spaces in the second story.
 RES4's design used many windows and sliding glass doors for daylighting and views, and a roof deck includes an outdoor fireplace.
 Materials such as cedar siding, bamboo flooring, and aluminum-clad windows demonstrated the potential for customization with prefabricated construction.

 Carolina Building Solutions (CBS) was the factory selected to build the Dwell Home.
 Resolution: 4 Architecture's plan for the Dwell Home was designed within the limitations of the highway department regulations for shipping, but CBS still spent several months on engineering the Dwell Home, working within CBS's manufacturing procedures without changing RES4's original design.
-CBS began constructing the modules on April 6, 2004 and finished on April 13, 2004.
+CBS began constructing the modules on April 6, 2004, and finished on April 13, 2004.
 It took only five days to build the framing and install insulation, sheathing, rough plumbing, rough electrical, nearly all of the Sheetrock, windows and trim, weatherproofing, cabinetry and stairs.
-On April 21, 2004, the modules were shipped from the CBS factory in Salisbury, NC to the site.
+On April 21, 2004, the modules were shipped from the CBS factory in Salisbury, North Carolina, to the site.
 By April 23, 2004, all the modules were set on the foundation.
 On July 10, 2004, the Dwell Home Open House expected to receive about 500 visitors, but received nearly 2,500 visitors, coming from as far as Michigan, California, and Oregon.
 Initial construction cost estimates for the Dwell Home were about $87 per square foot, but the final cost in 2004 came in at about $110.
 The cost for the modules was $100,289.